 From early 2020 to the present, people have been encouraged to spend more time at home.
 Many are still working from home as a vast majority of companies have since made the shift to fully remote employment.
-Vacationing and virtually all traveling was brought to a halt.
+Vacationing and virtually all traveling were brought to a halt.
 These lifestyle changes, coupled with the drop in interest rates and influx of home buyers that resulted, caused many homeowners to consider remodeling.
-Projects like converting a space to home office or adding on a game room so the family can spend more time together became realistic options.
+Projects like converting a space to a home office or adding on a game room so the family can spend more time together became realistic options.

 For others, being at home more made them realize that the whole house needs updating – the kitchen, the bathrooms, the flooring, the paint, the windows, the interior and exterior doors, the lighting… everything!
 A whole house remodel is just that; an option for homeowners that are ready to refresh their entire home in one project.